PeteGozz/libpstat/INSTALL.md

 `INCLUDE_PREFIX=/custom/location`
 would install the headers to `/custom/location/include/pstat`.

-Reading the Makefile may add some clarity to this.
+Study of the Makefile may add some clarity to this.

-Finally run the system linker so that the library symlinks to versions are kept up to date and usable by other applications.
+Finally run the system linker so that the symlinks to _shared object_ versions are kept up to date and usable by other applications.

 Linking the .so Shared Libraries
 --------------------------------

 This is normally

-`$sudo /sbin/ldconfig`
+    $sudo /sbin/ldconfig

 confirm and check with something like:

-`$sudo /sbin/ldconfig -v | grep libpstat`
+    $sudo /sbin/ldconfig -v | grep libpstat

 You may have to add a search path to /etc/ld.so.conf (or its include.d paths)